grew-nlp/grew_doc/content/match_doc.md

 **Grew-match** is a one page online web application for searching graph patterns in treebanks.
 In the current version, the treebanks available are:

- * The 102 treebanks of the version 2.1 of [Universal Dependencies](http://universaldependencies.org)
+ * The 122 treebanks of the version 2.2 of [Universal Dependencies](http://universaldependencies.org)
+ * The 122 treebanks of the version 2.1 of Universal Dependencies
  * Some other versions of French Universal Dependencies
  * The French Sequoia corpus (with and without deep syntactic annotations)

+If you want to use it on some other corpora, you can run your own Grew-match following the instructions on [Local installation of Grew-match](../install_match).

 ## Basic usage